 - 4 slices bacon

-- 1 cup cooked chicken (chopped into bite-sized pieces)
+- 1 cup leftover roast chicken meat (chopped into bite-sized pieces)

 - Fry four slices bacon over medium heat until crispy.
 Remove bacon from the pan, turn off the heat and gently stir ¼ cup honey mustard dressing into the rendered bacon grease.
 Set aside to cool slightly.